 Hospice care is centered on providing comfort and care for people who are terminally ill and in the final stages of life.
-In two offices in Chandler, Arizona, Dr. Richard Le and the Fountains Family Care team offer hospice consultations and can help you or your loved ones arrange the transition into hospice care if you decide it’s the right path for you.
+Dr. Richard Le and the Fountains Family Care team offer hospice consultations and can help you or your loved ones arrange the transition into hospice care if you decide it’s the right path for you.
 Hospice care aims to lessen your symptoms and improve your quality of life in specialized facilities or in your own home.
-Call or click to book online and learn more.

 Hospice care is designed to offer medical and comprehensive support to you and your loved ones during the final phases of life.
-The focus is on your comfort, providing you a better quality of life, and reducing your symptoms, so you can be as alert and pain-free as possible, living each day to the fullest surrounded by people and providers you can depend on.
+The focus is on your comfort, providing you a better quality of life, and reducing your symptoms, so you can be as alert and pain-free as possible.

 Hospice care addresses your physical, psychological, social, and spiritual needs.
 It primarily revolves around caring for the terminally ill who have six months or less to live.
 This doesn’t mean that care will end at six months, however.
 Hospice care can continue for as long as your doctor and hospice care team certify that the condition is life-limiting.